home-assistant/home-assistant.io/source/_components/light.qwikswitch.markdown

 logo: qwikswitch.png
 ha_category: Light
 ha_iot_class: "Local Push"
-ha_release: 0.19
+ha_release: "0.20"
 ---

-The `qwikswitch` platform allows you to control your [QwikSwitch](http://www.qwikswitch.co.za/) Relays and Dimmers as lights from within Home Assistant.
+The `qwikswitch` light platform allows you to control your [QwikSwitch](http://www.qwikswitch.co.za/) relays and dimmers as lights from within Home Assistant.

 They will be automatically discovered if the discovery component is enabled.